 A laser rangefinder is a rangefinder which uses a laser beam to determine the distance to an object.
-The most common method of the distant measurement is time of flight principle by measuring the time from sending a laser pulse towards the object and to returning back to the sender.
+The most common methode of the distant measurement is time of flight principle by measuring the time from sending a laser pulse towards the object and to returning back to the sender.

-Pulsed laser diodes and detectors (PIN-PD, APD, MPPC) from Hamamatsu have been in use in the laser rangefinder.
+Pulsed laser diodes and detectors (PIN-PD, APD, MPPC) from Hamamatsu have been in use in the Laser rangefinder.

 |Operation voltage||to several tens of V||100 to 200 V||to 10 V|